jexia/docs/docs/dataset/README.md

 500|There is an internal error

 ## Limitations
-Dataset has limit on responds message length - 250Kb.
-In case you get `response is too big` error try to applay filtering or specify fields in responds.
+Dataset has a response size limit of **250Kb**.
+If you receive the error `response is too big`, try to apply filters or fetch only specific fields for the response.